-The days of the performance review are well and truly numbered.
-The Australia and New Zealand Banking Group (ANZ) has announced it will axe the common practice of ranking staff on a bell curve when it comes to performance reviews.
+The Australia and New Zealand Banking Group (ANZ) has announced it will axe the common practice of ranking staff on a bell curve according to the results of their performance reviews.

 An ANZ spokesman told The Australian Financial Review the bank was “shifting the focus away from measuring individual performance against peers, to measuring how well an individual delivers against agreed objectives”.
 However, it will still be retaining forced ranking for bonus allocation.